linksplatform/Documentation/README.md

 # Documentation
-Documentation and support repository for all LinksPlatform projects.
+Documentation and support root repository for all LinksPlatform projects.